 2. Physical Traits across Jewish Communities

-Jewish communities around the world look very different because of migration and adapting to different regions.
-Ashkenazi Jews from Eastern Europe tend to have lighter skin, while Sephardic and Mizrahi Jews from the Mediterranean have olive-toned skin.
+Jewish communities around the world display a wide range of physical traits, reflecting their ethnicity and migration histories.
+Ashkenazi Jews, originally from Eastern Europe, typically have lighter skin, while Sephardi Jews and Mizrahi Jews from the Mediterranean region often have olive-toned skin.

-Jewish identity is more than just how people look.
-It is strongly connected to culture, religion, and symbols, like the Star of David, the menorah, and the mezuzah, which bring together Jewish people from all over the world.
+Jewish identity is shaped by more than just Jewish looks; it includes cultural practices, religion, and symbols, like the Star of David, menorah, and mezuzah, which bind Jewish people together.

 See Also What do French People Look like?
 6 Fascinating Aspects